BCI-NET/vizaj/README.md

 This tool aims to be a 3d visualization tool for networks with fixed node position.
 It it provided with a GUI which helps customizing the nodes, links background, support item, camera and any extra informations.

 The camera can be rotated by drag and drop.
 Right-click drag and drop translates the camera.
 Scrolling zooms and unzooms.

-The online app can be accessed here https://bci-net.github.io/vizaj/

 # Load data